 Why So Many Midlife Women Are Saying: Enough, I am getting a Divorce!

 In my 40s, my periods started going haywire—heavier, more erratic, and totally draining.
 But what I didn’t realize then was that something deeper was shifting: not just my hormones, but my entire view of my marriage.
 I was drained from constantly giving everything, being blamed for everything, and the constant lies.
-I was in a marriage with a high-conflict personality.
+I was navigating a marriage with an antagonistic dynamic.
+I finally saw the cycle for what it was: a constant drain of my energy, a barrage of blame, and a foundation of lies.

 However, at the time that my periods were starting to act funky, I didn’t connect the dots between perimenopause and my growing desire for a divorce.
-My hormones were shifting, so were my emotions, my patience was decreasing, and my tolerance for a relationship that had long taken more than it gave.
+My hormones were shifting, and so were my emotions.
+My biological urge to accommodate was decreasing.
+I was no longer willing to over-function in a relationship that took everything and gave nothing back.
 Can I blame my divorce solely on perimenopause?
 Absolutely not, but it definitely influenced my decision.

 Divorce is a complicated life transition, and many factors contribute to midlife separations.
 But one that often goes overlooked is the impact of menopause and perimenopause.
 As estrogen levels drop, many women experience mood swings, reduced emotional resilience, and a lower tolerance for relationship stress—all of which can play a significant role in the rising divorce rates for women in their 40s and 50s.